csc-training/nomad-school-paphos/docs/01-parallel-programming.md

 # GPU as co-processor

 <div class=column>
-- Separate memory spaces for CPU and GPU
+- CPU and GPU have physically separate memories
+    - Data needs to be copied via (slow) bus
 - CPU controls the work flow:
   - *offloads* computations to GPU by launching *kernels*
   - allocates and deallocates the memory on GPUs